NapkinVisual/Napkin-Visual/docs/api-reference/reducers/README.md

 ## Reducers

-Kepler.gl is a redux-connected component that utilizes redux to manage its state.
-The basic implementation of kepler.gl reducer is simple.
+Napkin Visual is a redux-connected component that utilizes redux to manage its state.
+The basic implementation of reducer is simple.
 However, to make the most of it, it's recommended to have basic knowledge on:

 - [Redux][redux] state container
 - [React][react]